evancz/guide.elm-lang.org/interop/javascript.md

 </script>
 ```

-The next section gets into how to get your Elm and JavaScript code to communicate with each other in a nice way.
+The next section gets into how to get your Elm and JavaScript code to communicate with each other.

 ## Step 3: Talk to JavaScript